 • start-up and established businesses with women, veterans, and minority owners

-• personal, medical, and family essential needs especially for people with disabilities and disadvantages, along with the pandemic and recession conditions in lower-income communities
+• personal, medical, and family essential needs especially for people with disabilities and disadvantages and in lower-income communities

 This course brings together high-demand grant workshops that Katherine has presented in the past (“Is There a Grant for That?” and “Basic Grant Proposal Writing”) for public libraries, community college and university classes, and community organizations.
 She addresses common questions, shares scenarios to clarify current trends, and provides tools and resources that are often requested by individuals, nonprofits, and businesses.